 Energy Content:

-Delivers sustained heat output for continuous industrial operations
+Provides sustained heat output, ideal for continuous industrial use

 Volatility & Flash Point:

-High flash point (>55–65°C) improves storage and handling safety
+High flash point (>55–65°C) enhances storage and handling safety

 Sulfur Content:

-Varies based on refinery treatment and regional regulations
+Sulfur content varies based on refinery processing and regional regulations

 Refining & Production